← Back to Blog

 How many audience segments should I test?

 Start with 2-3 segments per product concept.
-Companies using detailed segmentation are 60% more likely to exceed profit targets (Bain & Company, 2018).
 Two segments give you a comparison baseline.
 Three give you pattern recognition.
 More than four hits diminishing returns for early-stage validation.

 Should I use demographics or psychographics for targeting?

 Both.
 Demographics set guardrails (age, income, location).
-Psychographics drive buying behavior.
-Psychographic segmentation predicts purchase behavior 1.5-2x better than demographics alone (Journal of Consumer Research, 2019).
+Psychographics drive buying behavior - research suggests psychographic segmentation predicts purchase behavior 1.5-2x better than demographics alone (Journal of Consumer Research, 2019).
 A strong segment uses 1-2 demographic filters plus 1-3 psychographic traits.

 What if my product is truly for everyone?

 No product is for everyone.
 Even mass-market products launch to a specific beachhead segment first.
-Forty-two percent of startups fail from no market need (CB Insights, 2021), often because they tried to serve everyone instead of delighting a specific group.
+43% of startups fail due to poor product-market fit (CB Insights), often because they tried to serve everyone instead of delighting a specific group.
 Find your most enthusiastic segment and start there.

 How specific should each segment definition be?